 Ten delegates from the College Division of OLOPSC participated in a cultural immersion and benchmarking visit in Taipei on November 7-9, 2019.

-Twenty Junior and Senior High students participated in the Singapore Science Jamboree on November 20 – 24, 2019 held at Singapore.
+Twenty Junior and Senior High students participated in the Singapore Science Jamboree on November 20-24, 2019 held in Singapore.

 On January 24, 2020, OLOPSC received from CHED the permit to operate Bachelor of Science in Entrepreneurship beginning AY 2020-2021.

-The O’ Kafe was established in February.
+Construction of the O’ Kafe completed in February.
 It is a restaurant owned by OLOPSC, which will serve as a training laboratory in business and restaurant service & operations.

-The Marikina government partnered with OLOPSC for the offering of a Senior High Afternoon Shift to 500 Junior High completers from the Marikina public schools intending to receive private school education.
+The Marikina government partnered with OLOPSC for the offering of a Senior High Afternoon Shift program to 500 Junior High completers from Marikina public schools intending to receive private school education.